Device-independent uncloneable encryption: Security definitions

 While the definition of uncloneable security refers to uniformly distributed messages, satisfying the above definition implies analogous properties for messages that are not uniformly distributed; see~\cite{BL20}.

-\begin{definition}[Cloning-distinguishing attack and uncloneable-indistinguishable security] A \emph{cloning-distinguishing attack} on a DI-VKECM scheme is a process of the following form (here for ease of explanation we take the message space $\clM$ to contain a particular value labelled as $\mathbf{0}$ without loss of generality): \begin{enumerate} \item An adversary generates a state on registers $ME$, where $M$ is a classical register on the message space and $E$ is some (possibly quantum) side-information. \item A uniformly random bit $B$ is independently generated, and used as follows: if $B=0$ then $\Enc(1^\lambda, \mathbf{0})$ is performed; if $B=1$ then $\Enc(1^\lambda, M)$ is performed on the $M$ register produced by the adversary in the previous step.
-In either case, a flag $F$, a private key $\Kpriv$, and a ciphertext state $\rho$ (on a register $Q$) are produced. \item An arbitrary channel is applied to the state on $QE$ to distribute it between Bob and Charlie. \item Without any further communication between Bob and Charlie except as mediated by leakage via their devices, they receive independently generated decryption keys from $\KeyR(\Kpriv)$, and use them together with their shares of the state to produce bits $B'$ and $B''$ respectively. \end{enumerate} A protocol is said to be \emph{uncloneable-indistinguishable-secure} if for all cloning attacks, we have
+Finally, for completeness we state a security definition from~\cite{BL20} that captures some aspects of both of the preceding properties (though in this work, we will not discuss this security definition in much detail; see Remark~\ref{remark:defnrelations} below): \begin{definition}[Cloning-distinguishing attack and uncloneable-indistinguishable security] A \emph{cloning-distinguishing attack} on a VKECM scheme is a process of the following form (here for ease of explanation we take the message space $\clM$ to contain a particular value labelled as $\mathbf{0}$ without loss of generality): \begin{enumerate} \item An adversary generates a state on registers $ME$, where $M$ is a classical register on the message space and $E$ is some (possibly quantum) side-information. \item A uniformly random bit $B$ is independently generated, and used as follows (in which the receiver can behave dishonestly when implementing $\Enc$): if $B=0$ then $\Enc(1^\lambda, \mathbf{0})$ is performed; if $B=1$ then $\Enc(1^\lambda, M)$ is performed on the $M$ register produced by the adversary in the previous step.
+In either case, a flag $F$, a private key $\Kpriv$, and a ciphertext state $\rho$ (on a register $Q$) are produced. \item An arbitrary channel is applied to the state on $QE$ to distribute it between two parties Bob and Charlie. \item Without any further communication between Bob and Charlie except as mediated by leakage via their devices, they receive independently generated decryption keys from $\KeyR(\Kpriv)$, and use them together with their shares of the state to produce bits $B'$ and $B''$ respectively. \end{enumerate} A protocol is said to be \emph{uncloneable-indistinguishable-secure} if for all cloning attacks, we have

 where the probability is taken over all randomness in the described procedures. \end{definition}